HarjjotSinghh/openwave/subnet/tools/README_SCRIPTS.md

 ### 2. Fund and Transaction Scripts

 - **fund_pchain.ts**
-  - **Purpose**: Funds the P-Chain with AVAX to facilitate transaction fees and subnet creation.
+  - **Purpose**: Funds the P-Chain with FLOW to facilitate transaction fees and subnet creation.
-  - **Usage**: Run this TypeScript script to transfer AVAX to the P-Chain.
-Ensure that your wallet is connected and has sufficient AVAX balance.
+  - **Usage**: Run this TypeScript script to transfer FLOW to the P-Chain.
+Ensure that your wallet is connected and has sufficient FLOW balance.

 - **sign_tx.ts**
   - **Purpose**: Handles the signing of transactions to ensure they are valid before being sent to the network.